 The terms ‘disaster recovery’ and ‘business continuity’ are often used interchangeably.
 In defence of those that make this common mistake, the two terms are used to describe similar approaches.
 Understanding how the two differ, however, is vital.
-If this comprehension is not developed, any individual responsible for enhancing an organisation’s resilience is likely to commit one of two fatal errors: failing to identify a prominent threat or to create a contingency plan addressing the loss of key systems.
+If this comprehension is not developed, any individual responsible for enhancing an organisation’s resilience is likely to commit one of two fatal errors: failing to identify a prominent threat or creating a contingency plan addressing the loss of key systems.

 Whilst business continuity and disaster recovery strategies are closely related, both being predominantly concerned with keeping organisations operative and minimising loss, they have a clear hierarchy.
 The former is designed to negate threat, the latter to contain and moderate damage in the event the initial strategy is unable to prevent an incident.
 One relies on proactivity, the other on predefined sets of protocols to be followed in specific circumstances.

 Here, I will outline what both of these strategies are, the pain points each should address and how to successfully implement them.
-In doing so, I will make it clear why both are needed and how they typically overlap with one another:
+In doing so, I will make it clear why both are needed and how they typically overlap with one another.

 Overarching and multi-faceted, the business continuity plan’s purpose is to identify threats to an organisation’s status quo and how to maintain operations in the event that they come to pass.
 It will need to consider all potential concerns.
 The perpetuation of regulatory compliance and continued observance of contractual obligations are prominent examples.
 Alterations to infrastructure, how resources will be allocated in certain scenarios and the induction of cultural shifts are further key considerations.